 Here comes the fun part!
 Putting the whole thing together to get your final product is so fun.

-Now you want to take your shiplap and attach to the back of the wood frame.
-Make sure you leave just a small space in between the pieces of shiplap.
+Take your shiplap and attach it to the back of the wood frame.
+Make sure you leave just a small space in between the pieces of shiplap, about 1/8 of an inch.
 Traditionally it should be the size of a flat nickel.

-I used my nail gun with one-inch nails.
+I used my nail gun with one-inch nails to attach the shiplap to the wood frame.
 Make sure you don’t angle your nail gun or you will have a nail coming out the front of the sign and that’s not good!

 I let it sit there for a few hours just to make sure it was good and hard, I didn’t want the word to slide down.
 (Of course, I forgot to take pictures of this part.
 UGH!
 I just get going and totally forget to take those pics for you!
 I am so sorry!)